I am working hard during my free time and having fun with PLVS to finalize the outcoming paper:

 Some of the following RGBD videos were shown at the last TRADR Review (Yr4).
 No GPU acceleration was used in their making.
 What you see are real-time screen recordings.
 A XTION camera was used for shooting the TRADR dataset.

 The following videos show PLVS working in real-time on the stereo datasets KITTI and EUROC.
 PLVS is able to chew stereo images without the need of pre-generated depths.

 PLVS for Circus Maximus Mixed-Reality Experience

-We are currently testing our PLVS framework on an NVIDIA Jetson TX2 board which was kindly donated by NVIDIA Corporation.
+I am currently testing my PLVS framework on an NVIDIA Jetson TX2 board which was kindly donated by NVIDIA Corporation.

-More details about our work and the obtained performances on the TX2 board will be reported in our outcoming paper.
+More details about the work and the obtained performances on the TX2 board will be reported in the outcoming paper.